-- (1) Remove and install the major components of the fine motion control rod drives (FMCRD) - (2) Install and remove the neutron detectors - (3) Remove and install RIP motors designed in accordance with OSHA-1910.179, and American Institute of Steel Construction, AISC.
+- (1) Remove and install the major components of the fine motion control rod drives (FMCRD) - (2) Install and remove the neutron detectors - (3) Remove and install RIP motors

 Table 9.1-4 lists the major equipment and tools required for servicing.
 Of the equipment listed, the equipment handling undervessel rotating platform and the FMCRD handling equipment are powered electrically and pneumatically.